Azasakhe/Netflix/Login-with-Authentication-key.md

 **PREREQUISITE**: Chrome browser installed

 **INSTRUCTIONS**: Download the zip and extract the folder, then run the software and follow the instructions on screen.
 After you have created the file, you have to open it, with Netflix add-on by choosing the login with "Authentication key".
+Remember to delete the Authentication key file after login.

 **DOWNLOAD**: [NFAuthenticationKey_Windows.zip](https://www.dropbox.com/sh/80zv4umiiyx8ok1/AAABi-vk9CKNNXvpmzkCRTiIa?dl=0)